HansenHeLab/sgTiler/README.md

 --optimize-off  Do not perform optimization --distribution-off Do not filter for distribution --save-tmp      Save all temporary files
--v              Turn on verbosity
+--pam-off       Skips writing the PAM sequence to the output file -v              Turn on verbosity
 -h              Show command help
 ```